anibesam/Image-enhancement-system/README.md

 # Image-enhancement-system
-'Image Enhancement System using General Histogram Equalization and Homomorphic Filtering to develop a hybrid system(combination of Both)
+Python Image Enhancement System using General Histogram Equalization and Homomorphic Filtering to develop a hybrid system(combination of Both)

+# Getting Started
+install all the required modules